Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,412.48,414.76.md

 ### Transcript

-> that's what we went with is the alpha
+> that's what we went with is the alpha being done via epic yep but epic